ezeoleaf/awesome-golang-repositories/README.md

 [free-gophers-pack](https://github.com/MariaLetta/free-gophers-pack): ✨ This pack of 100+ gopher pictures and elements will help you to build own design of almost anything related to Go Programming Language: presentations, posts in blogs or social media, courses, videos and many, many more.
 [TorBot](https://github.com/DedSecInside/TorBot): Dark Web OSINT Tool
 [httprouter](https://github.com/julienschmidt/httprouter): A high performance HTTP request router that scales well
 [slack](https://github.com/slack-go/slack): Slack API in Go - community-maintained fork created by the original author, @nlopes
+[octosql](https://github.com/cube2222/octosql): OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.